paulsengroup/hictk/docs/cpp_api/transformers.rst

   The optional argument ``span`` determines whether the resulting matrix should contain interactions spanning the upper/lower-triangle or all interactions (regardless of whether they are located above or below the genome-wide matrix diagonal).
   Note that attempting to fetch trans-interactions with ``span=QuerySpan::lower_triangle`` will result in an exception being thrown.
   If you need to fetch trans-interactions from the lower-triangle, consider exchanging the range arguments used to fetch interactions, then transpose the resulting matrix.

+  When ``minimize_memory_usage=true``, hictk will minimize memory usage by doing two passes over the queried pixels: one to calculate the exact number of entries to allocate for each row in the matrix, and the second pass to fill values in the matrix.
+This is usually slower than the default strategy, which traverses the data only once (but may overall require more memory than what is strictly needed).
+It should be noted that matrices are always compressed before being returned.
+Thus, the memory footprint of the matrices returned by :cpp:class:`ToSparseMatrix::operator()()`` will be the same regardless of the fill strategy.

   .. cpp:function:: [[nodiscard]] auto operator()() -> MatrixT;